Updated on June 21, 2020

 TIP: Attractions tend to have the shortest lines of the evening just before midnight when the party ends.
 Save some of the most popular attractions such as Seven Dwarfs Mine Train (SDMT), Peter Pan or Space Mountain for the last 30 minutes of the evening.
 Dare I say, some may even be walk ons.

 TIP: If your priority is to get photos with special, rare characters such as the Seven Dwarfs or Jack and Sally, plan to wait in very long lines.
 Generally lines start to form sometimes before the party even begins at 7PM.
 Wait times could be up to 2 hours, so plan accordingly if you intend to accomplish other things during the evening at the party.
 Families tend to start to leave around 11PM, chances are if you wait until late in the evening, your wait time may decrease significantly.

 TIP: Take advantage of the PhotoPass Magic Shots at select locations throughout Magic Kingdom Park.
 The PhotoPass opportunities during MNSSHP are incredible!
-I will update accordingly once I learn more about the PhotoPass options for 2019.
+Many offered in 2019 were similar to what was offered in 2018.
+I’ll be curious if anything new is offered this year.
+I will update accordingly once I learn more about the PhotoPass options for 2020.

 TIP: You can visit candy stations more than once, so stock up!!
 If you need additional trick-or-treat bags, ask a Cast Member.
 There are more than plenty for everyone!

 TIP: With the hustle and bustle of the evening, it’s easy to forget about the adorable and yummy special event treats to purchase!
 Be sure to check them out and pick one up.